falkben/steam-to-sqlite/README.md

 python steam2sqlite/main.py
 ```

-Note: Due to the rate limits on the public steam api, the program will take several days to iterate over all the steam apps in the steam catalog.
+Due to rate limits on the public Steam api, the program will take several days to iterate over all the Steam apps in the Steam catalog.

 Limit the runtime in minutes with the `-l` or `--limit` argument: